balle/balu-wiki/linux/libvirt.rst

 Troubleshooting
 ===============

-* Intel VXE support must be activated
+* Intel virtualisation support must be activated in bios to use kvm
-* Vbox modules must be unloaded
+* Maybe Vbox modules should be unloaded